 NSFW: Not Safe For Work; usually a sexual topic or graphic image

 OmegaVerse: a subgenre of speculative erotic fiction.
 In Omegaverse, humans are divided into three societal ranks with different mental and physical attributes, and a dominance hierarchy determines how people interact with each other in romantic, erotic, and sexual contexts.
-Three catagories are Alphas: Dominant, Betas: Neutral, and Omegas: Submissive
+Three categories are Alphas: Dominant, Betas: Neutral, and Omegas: Submissive

 OM/OW: Other man, other woman